Home » Main Dish » Chicken » The Best Crispy & Juicy Air Fryer Chicken Legs

 How long to cook chicken legs in air fryer?

-If you start with a preheated air fryer, chicken legs will cook in 18 to 20 minutes.
+If you start with a preheated air fryer, the cooking time will be 18 to 20 minutes.

 Can you stack chicken legs in an air fryer?